edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 For G1 and G8 we recognise that members who are at higher risk may require exclusive access to the room.
 You **MAY** book both areas if this is required although please note that access to the kitchen/shop may be required by other users.
 If you need an additional quota to do this then please let the directors know.

-If you cannot attend you **MUST** cancel your booking as soon as possible
+If you cannot attend you **MUST** cancel your booking as soon as possible.

 During Your Visit
 ^^^^^^^^^^^^^^^^^